The Abbey Retreat Centre was born of a vision to advance the integrative cancer care in Canada and has expanded to include other wellness themes.

 Joy Davey is a Haliburton resident and registered psychologist with 18 years’ experience owning and facilitating programs at a retreat centre in the Catskill Mountains.
 In this capacity, she became familiar with all aspects of operating a successful retreat business including the administrative, financial, and operational; marketing and public relations; community development, fund-raising; and the development and facilitation of a program that consisted of a variety of retreat experiences.
 She brings a wealth of experience in running the business side of a retreat centre, working with people in a healing context, and in training and supervising people who are learning these skills.

-Thea Patterson, also a Haliburton resident, comes to ARC with a wealth of teaching and curriculum-building experience.
+Thea Patterson, also a Haliburton resident, comes to the Abbey Retreat Centre with a wealth of teaching and curriculum-building experience.
 In addition to her experience in Canadian schools, she has extensive international experience developing and presenting management seminars and workshops.
 She was an active volunteer internationally implementing literacy, nutrition, and health programs in India and Africa.
 She is a member of the Canadian Federation of University Women and a member and volunteer for many local community organizations.